ahmad-mirzaei/Challenging-Python-Questions/answers.md

 | 15         | `is`, `is not`, `in`, `not in` | Identity and membership operators                |
 | 16         | `lambda`                | Lambda (anonymous function)                        |

-This table shows the operator precedence in Python, with the highest precedence at the top.
-Operators with higher precedence are evaluated first, unless parentheses are used to alter the order of evaluation.
+<p>This table shows the operator precedence in Python, with the highest precedence at the top.
+Operators with higher precedence are evaluated first, unless parentheses are used to alter the order of evaluation.</p>

 ---

 7. `int`, `str`, `list`, `dict`

-### Explanation:
+### Explanation of :
 In Python, the main data types include:
 - `int`: Integer
 - `float`: Floating-point number